Curatour/backend/README.md

 Curatour's backend API is built with [GraphQL Ruby](https://graphql-ruby.org/).

 If you're new to GraphQL, a good starting point is the GraphQL Intro at [graphql.org](https://graphql.org/learn/).
 Once you have a basic understanding of GraphQL query and mutation syntax, using Curatour's GraphQL interface outlined below will be straightforward!

+### Install & Run

+Curatour Backend uses `Ruby 2.5` and `Rails 5.2`.
+You'll need these versions installed locally to run the app.

+1. Clone this repository to a local directory
+2. From the command line, install gems and set up the DB:
+    - `bundle`
+    - `rails db:{create,migrate,seed}`
+3. Run the test suite with `bundle exec rspec`
+4. Run the development server with `rails server`
+5. Navigate to `localhost:3000/graphiql` to access to GraphQL Playground

 ## Data Model and ERD